yarisvt/tyk-docs/tyk-docs/content/tyk-apis.md

 ## [Tyk Dashboard Admin API]({{< ref "dashboard-admin-api" >}})

-The Dashboard Admin API is a special bootstrapping API that can be used to set up and provision a Tyk Dashboard instance without the command line and is used by the bootstrap scripts that come with a Tyk On-Premises installation.
+The Dashboard Admin API is a special bootstrapping API that can be used to set up and provision a Tyk Dashboard instance without the command line and is used by the bootstrap scripts that come with a Tyk Tyk Self-Managed installation.
 There is no public Postman collection for this API.

 ## [Tyk Portal API]({{< ref "tyk-portal-api" >}})